 Efficiencies are then created through the reduction in time needed for the property manager to respond to emails, place phone calls, or do menial admin work; all of which can then be passed back to the owner through price savings.

-For example, at :Different, we are pioneering the new model of property management to deliver better service at a flat and fair price point for our owners.
+For example, at :Different, we are pioneering the new model of property management to deliver better service.
 We have local property experts that are powered by smart tech, which allows them to drive efficiencies in their day to day work and deliver more convenience and transparency to our owners.